bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Basics of Node.js and NPM</h4>

-Now that you have Node.js on your computer, you\'re obviously wanting to immediately start using it.
+Now that you have Node.js on your computer, you&apos;re obviously wanting to immediately start using it.

 In this exercise, we will start using Node.